 Innovative research.
 Mayo Clinic scientists and doctors are committed to expanding and sharing knowledge that makes transplants safer and improves patients' lives.
 For example, Mayo Clinic researchers explore the use of stem cell therapy in patients whose immune system rejects a transplant lung.
 In the future, Mayo Clinic may use regenerative cell therapy to repair donor lungs, making even more lungs available to people on donor waiting lists.

 At Mayo Clinic, you may have access to ongoing clinical trials and new treatments.

 The lung transplant team performs lung transplants at Mayo Clinic's campuses in Florida and Minnesota.
 As a three-site institution, Mayo Clinic performs more than 50 lung transplants a year, many of them requiring specialized solutions and surgeries.

 Teams are focused on achieving favorable outcomes from your lung transplant.

 Mayo Clinic lung doctors and surgeons work with a multidisciplinary team to determine the most appropriate treatment for you.
 They have expertise in treating people in many areas of lung transplantation, including those listed below.
-Not all services are available at each of Mayo Clinic's three campuses, in Arizona, Florida and Minnesota.
+Not all services are available at Mayo Clinic's campuses in Florida and Minnesota.
 Please confirm when you call for an appointment.